Formic Acid Treatment for Bees (How to Use)

 It is also friendly to insects in most cases.
 Ants contain formic acid in their bodies.
 However, this natural acid, can be powerful too.
 Just the same as when we use vinegar as a weed killer.
 These materials are natural but strong.

-As with many natural substances-that can be powerful, the strength or concentration is very important.
+As with many natural substances, the strength or concentration is very important.
 In this case, the trick is to have a formic acid vapor concentration that kills mites without harming the bees or other resources in the colony.

-Honey bee with varroa mite before formic acid treatment in hive image.
+Honey bee with varroa mite before formic acid treatment in hive and mite on bee larvae.

 In the U.S., the safest way to use formic acid to treat beehives is with a product made by NOD Apiary in Canada.
 They are sold under the names: Mite Away Quick Strips (MAQS) and Formic Pro.